MLo7Ghinsan/DiffSinger_colab_notebook_MLo7/README.md

 #### NOTE:

 - your_speaker_folder's folder name will be used as *spk_name* so please be careful about your file naming
-- colab notebook primarily uses python; thus space in file name or folder path may be invalid
+- colab notebook primarily uses python; thus space and special character in file name or folder path may be invalid
 - for an in-depth guide for SVS training and/or labeling, please see [SVS Singing Voice Database - Tutorial](https://docs.google.com/document/d/1uMsepxbdUW65PfIWL1pt2OM6ZKa5ybTTJOpZ733Ht6s/edit?usp=sharing)
 - it is advised to edit your data using [SlurCutter](https://github.com/openvpi/MakeDiffSinger/releases) for a more refined data for your pitch model
 - please visit [DiffSinger Discord](https://discord.com/invite/wwbu2JUMjj) for any help and questions regarding model production